jackiehjm/stx-docs/doc/source/operations/k8s_cluster.rst

 *************************************

-Use the StarlingX :command:`system application-*` commands to manage containerized application deployment from the command-line.
+Use the StarlingX :command:`system application-*` commands to manage containerized application deployment from the commandline.

 StarlingX application management provides a wrapper around `Airship Armada <https:// opendev.org/airship/armada.git>`_ and